strimzi/proposals/prevent-broker-scale-down-if-contains-partition-replicas.md

         status: "True"
         type: Ready
   ```
-  Note :  By the time the replicas are reverted back, the storage validation will be already complete based on the replica count present in Kafka custom resource.
+  Note: By the time the replicas are reverted back, the storage validation will be already complete based on the replica count present in Kafka custom resource.
   This can can cause some issues if someone tries to make some forbidden changes (changes that might not be supported) to the storage during this time frame.
   This is hard to prevent in the current code.
   But the likelihood of this happening at the same time should be relatively small.